limoka/DSP-Mods/README.md

 # DSP Mods
 Repo with source code for my mods.
-Also contains a mini guide on custom machine meshes and animations; registering custom items, recipes, etc; adding custom UI.
+Also you can find detailed explanation about custom assets for DSP [here](https://github.com/kremnev8/DSP-Mods/wiki)

 If you want to support my work you can [donate](https://paypal.me/kremnev8).